meronrudy/embed/docs/USAGE.md

 # Usage Guide

 This guide covers how to build/run the workspace, use the zero-dependency core programmatically, and understand the TUI’s behavior and controls.
+It also explains the snn-core-plus integration used by the TUI for adjacency, budgets, and optional plasticity.

 Contents
 - Build and run